Fall 2014 Arrival - Returning Students

 Students who have financial issues pending will need to report to the Business Office in Long Hall prior to moving into the residence halls on Saturday, August 23rd, between 12:00 and 5:00 p.m. to resolve these issues.
 The Business Office will not be open on Sunday, August 24.
-If your account is not cleared, you will receive an E-MAIL the week of August 12 notifying you to report to the Business Office.
+If your account is not cleared, you will receive an email the week of August 11th notifying you to report to the Business Office.
 College staff will be available to assist with questions regarding student accounts and financial aid.
 You will not be able to register for classes if your financial matters are not resolved with the Business Office.

 All vehicles owned and/or operated by currently enrolled students must be registered with the Department of Safety and Security.
-Parking registration can be completed online prior to you arriving on campus by accessing the link on the Department of Safety and Security web page.
-However, parking decals may still be purchased in the Department of Safety and Security located in the lower level of Rich Hall, weekdays from 8:00 am to 4:30 pm or on Sunday, August 25, between 8:00 AM and 4:00 PM.
+Parking registration can be completed online prior to you arriving on campus by accessing the link on the Department of Safety and Security Web page.
+However, parking decals may still be purchased in the Department of Safety and Security located in the lower level of Rich Hall, weekdays from 8:00 am to 4:30 pm or on Saturday, August 23, or Sunday, August 24, between 8:00 AM and 4:00 PM.
 Your driver’s license and vehicle registration card are required to register a vehicle.
 Obtaining a parking decal does not guarantee a parking space in campus parking lots.

 In Case Of Campus-wide Emergency

-The College has installed an emergency siren that will be activated in cases of campus-wide emergencies such as a hazardous material, hostile events, or a weather emergency (tornado).
-We strongly encourage you to subscribe to the College’s emergency alert system so that you will receive a text message to your cell phone should such an emergency occur.
+The College has installed an emergency siren that will be activated in cases of campus-wide emergencies, such as a hazardous material accident, hostile events, or a weather emergency (tornado).
+We strongly encourage you to subscribe to the College’s emergency alert system so that you will receive a message to your cell phone should such an emergency occur.
 You can enroll in Lycoming College’s Emergency Alert Text messaging system by accessing RAVE Mobile Safety through your College email address.
 Instructions will be provided on how to enroll in this text messaging system.

-You are encouraged to become familiar with the College’s emergency procedures at http://www.lycoming.edu/emergencyPreparedness/referencePage.aspx.
+You are also encouraged to become familiar with the College’s emergency procedures at http://www.lycoming.edu/emergencyPreparedness/referencePage.aspx.

 Important Information Regarding the College's Student Health and Accident Insurance Plan

-The College requires all full-time domestic student and international students to enroll in the Injury and Sickness insurance program offered by the College unless the student has equivalent insurance coverage from another source.
-Students can opt out of the Injury and Sickness insurance program by completing and returning the waiver form that was included with your tuition bill.
-If the waiver form is not returned, you will be enrolled in the Student Health Insurance Program.
+The College requires all full-time domestic student and international students to enroll in the Injury and Sickness insurance program offered by the College unless the student has equivalent insurance coverage from another source. .
+Students can opt out of the Injury and Sickness insurance program by going to the link listed below, completing and submitting the online form.
+If the waiver form is not submitted, you will be enrolled in the Student Health Insurance Program.
 If you have equivalent coverage and want to waive this plan, be sure that you return the waiver form no later than September 30th to waive annual coverage.
-IF YOU DO NOT WAIVE THIS PLAN BY THE DEADLINE DATE, YOU WILL BE ENROLLED AND BILLED FOR THE INSURANCE.
+IF YOU DO NOT WAIVE THIS PLAN BY THE DEADLINE DATE, SEPTEMBER 30, YOU WILL BE ENROLLED AND BILLED FOR THE INSURANCE.

-- Deductible for in network e4xpenses - $250; Deductible for out of network expenses - $500
+Deductible for in network expenses - $200; Deductible for out of network expenses - $600